MoeySeanJean/techjam2025/README.md

 - Evaluation of solution

 6. `./data`
-- Contains cleaned and labeled data used for testing and training
+- Cleaned and labeled data used for testing and training
+- Testing data scrapped and labelled manually
+- Trained model

 ## Contributions